rbr-cleveland/rbr-cleveland.github.io/_posts/faq/2015-07-15-7-concern-for-community.md

 ---

-While focusing on member needs, cooperatives work for the sustain able development of communities through policies and programs accepted by the members.
+While focusing on member needs, cooperatives work for the sustainable development of communities through policies and programs accepted by the members.